codevalley/friday-api/docs/guides/entity-guide.md

    - **Domain**: Business logic, validation rules, domain-specific exceptions. **No** HTTP or DB code.
    - **Repository**: Strictly data access (SQLAlchemy or other). **No** domain logic or HTTP concerns.
    - **Service**: Coordination logic.
 Catches domain exceptions, re-raises as `HTTPException`.
 Orchestrates domain + repository calls.
-   - **Router**: HTTP endpoints or GraphQL resolvers.
+   - **Router**: HTTP endpoints.
 Minimal logic: pass inputs to the service, return service results.

    **Why**: Each layer has a single responsibility, reducing coupling and making it easier to change or test each piece independently.

 2. **Domain Models Are the Single Source of Truth** The `domain/` classes define how entities (Activity, Moment, Note, Task, etc.) behave.
 They own the business rules.
-The Pydantic or GraphQL schemas exist to translate “external data” to or from your domain.
+The Pydantic schemas exist to translate "external data" to or from your domain.

-   **Why**: This ensures your domain logic doesn’t get scattered in multiple places.
+   **Why**: This ensures your domain logic doesn't get scattered in multiple places.
 The domain stays consistent even if you add new transport layers (like another API or a different UI).

 3. **Pydantic Schemas for I/O, Not for Business Logic** Pydantic schemas in `schemas/pydantic/` exist to handle request validation, shaping the data for domain usage.
 They do not contain advanced domain rules.

-   **Why**: This approach clarifies the difference between “request validation” and “deeper business constraints” in the domain.
+   **Why**: This approach clarifies the difference between "request validation" and "deeper business constraints" in the domain.

 4. **Service as an Application Facade**
-   Services are “HTTP-aware” but domain-agnostic.
+   Services are "HTTP-aware" but domain-agnostic.
 They handle domain exceptions (like `ActivityValidationError`) and raise `HTTPException` if needed.
 They also orchestrate multiple repositories if needed.

    **Why**: This structure keeps your domain pure while providing a clean interface for the router.